Now Up To 80% OFF

 The reason some developers choose to set a default upstream branch is that it eliminates a step in the pushing process.
 Instead of having to choose which remote branch to push commits to each time, they create a relationship, that we call setting a default upstream, between a local and remote branch that tells Git to push all changes made on the associated local branch to the connected remote.

-If you want to set an upstream using GitKraken Client’s GUI, simply navigate to the left panel, hover over the local branch you want to set an upstream for, click the ellipses icon, and select Set Upstream.
+If you want to set an upstream using GitKraken Desktop’s GUI, simply navigate to the left panel, hover over the local branch you want to set an upstream for, click the ellipses icon, and select Set Upstream.

 Image depicts the dropdown options available when the ellipses are selected for a branch